“Neat”: Pics of proud woman’s humble room in shack go viral, people show support

 African man shares pictures of humble home

 Briefly News reported that letting total strangers into your home is not always easy, especially thousands at a time.
-One man shared his home with people on a popular Facebook group and received an abundance of kindness.
+One man shared his home with people on a popular Facebook group and received abundant kindness.

 Social media can be both cruel and kind.
 It takes a lot of courage to post something personal online.
 Luckily this man posted in the right place.